R-KL/ace-WebUI/README.md

 ## About The Project

-Rust Ace Editor Web UI is a full-stack web application providing a browser-based code editing environment.
+Ace-Editor Web-UI is a full-stack web application providing a browser-based code editing environment.
 Designed to be lightweight and portable, it offers a fast alternative to heavier IDEs for quick server-side file editing.
 The backend uses [Axum](https://github.com/tokio-rs/axum) for speed and safety, while the frontend features [Ace Editor](https://ace.c9.io/) and a dependency-free Web Component for the file tree.

 All web assets (HTML, CSS, JavaScript) are embedded into the Rust executable at compile time, so deployment is as simple as copying a single file.